ccarabine/payrollapp/docs/known_issues.md

 - **Issue:**

-    *Display Employee payroll for week, the data frame is empty then it would display an empty dataframe*
+    *Display Employee payroll for week, the data frame was empty then it displayed an empty dataframe*

 - **Corrective Action:**